Huefner snaps Geisenberger’s luge winning streak

 Huefner’s two-run time was 1 minute, 23.925 seconds, 0.016 seconds ahead of Geisenberger.
 Germans also finished third and fourth, with Dajana Eitberger and Anke Wischnewski in those spots.

 Still, it’s just about inevitable that Geisenberger — a winner in the season’s first six races — will claim her second straight points championship.
-Her lead in the standings over Huefner is 194 points, with a maximum of 200 left to be earned in the season’s last two World Cups before the Sochi Olympics.
+Her lead in the standings over Huefner is 194 points, with a maximum of 200 left to be earned in the season’s last two World Cup events before the Sochi Olympics.

 Canada’s Alex Gough, who had a tiny mathematical chance of catching Geisenberger entering the weekend, was fifth.
 Only Geisenberger and Huefner remain in the running for the season crown.

 This will be the 16th straight season that a German woman has captured the points title, and the 26th time in 36 years overall.

 Erin Hamlin was the top American woman, placing 10th.
 Kate Hansen finished 12th and Summer Britcher was 16th for the U.S. The men’s singles race in Oberhof is scheduled for Sunday.

 “I was just a little too sloppy on the first run,” Hamlin said.
 “Nothing was as smooth as I would have liked.
 My start curve was a bit subpar and that causes a lot of time loss.
 Thankfully I managed to keep it together for the second.
 I have to be happy with a top 10 considering my mistakes.”